-- This plan will set you on your way to the additional earning power and career options that come with a college degree and/or advanced technical education (average of \$51,000/yr.) as opposed to a high school diploma (average of \$28,000/yr.) - Use Naviance to do your research on possible colleges and careers.
-Naviance is the place to begin this!
+- This plan will set you on your way to the additional earning power and career options that come with a college degree and/or advanced technical education (average of \$51,000/yr.) as opposed to a high school diploma (average of \$28,000/yr.) - Use CCGI to do your research on possible colleges and careers.
+CCGI is the place to begin this!
 Start a list of possible colleges or tech/vocational schools, revisit your high school plan to make sure that your academic path is in line with your plans for furthering your education after high school.
 Use College Super Match if you do not know where to start. - Plan college visits.
 Spring break of your junior year is an especially good time to at least get out and visit some of the many schools right here in Southern California. - Start preparing your CSS Profile, this will make you eligible for more aid from more private schools.
 There is a fee for using CSS Profile https://profileonline.collegeboard.com/prf/index.jsp - Visit the College and Career Center often.
 Colleges are also on campus for presentations.
-Make sure you sign up for the visits in Naviance.